sharvanc/sharvanc.github.io/README.md

 My interests are mainly in  _understanding how to reason with language models_.
 A few core machine learning topics that excite me are as follows:

-- Reasoning with language models (e.g.: inference time compute)
+- Reasoning with language models (like inference time compute)
-- Reinforcement learning, self-play (e.g.: Alpha Go)
+- Reinforcement learning, self-play (like Alpha Go)
 - Multi-modal language models (Speech/Vision)
 - Probabilistic modeling, uncertainty estimation, and Bayesian methods